drkutuzov/sl2pm/README.md

 * Upload your data (e.g. as a numpy array) to the folder.
 * Make a copy of the Jupyter notebook tutorial or make a new one.
 * Use the notebook to analyse your data using the tutorial as a guide.
+>[!Tip]
+> If you are interested in measuring diameter of a capillary, made visible with fluorescently-labeled plasma (e.g. with FITC-dextran), go to the `examples/capillaries/full_demo_plasma.ipynb` notebook, which shows an example of the entire data analysis pipeline.

 > [!WARNING]
 > Always check if your data satisfy assumptions of SL2PM analysis before applying it (see the manuscript text for more details).